seeschweiler/contextforge/README.md

 ## Configuration

-### .cfignore File
+### .cfignore and .gitignore Files

-ContextForge supports a `.cfignore` file in the root of your project directory.
-This file works similarly to `.gitignore`, allowing you to specify patterns for files and directories that should be excluded from the compilation.
+ContextForge now supports both `.cfignore` and `.gitignore` files in the root of your project directory.
+These files allow you to specify patterns for files and directories that should be excluded from the compilation.

+- If both `.cfignore` and `.gitignore` exist, their contents are merged.
+- When using `.gitignore`, the `.git` directory is automatically excluded.

-Example `.cfignore` file:
+Example `.cfignore` or `.gitignore` file:

 ```
 # Ignore all .log files